-Financial abuse is one of the most powerful ways to keep someone trapped, 98 % of abusive relationships have financial abuse, especially when children are involved.
+Financial abuse is one of the most powerful ways to keep someone trapped within any kind of relationship; 98 % of abusive relationships have financial abuse, especially when children are involved.

-A narcissist is dishonest, they are a con artist, who sell you a dream to deliver you a living nightmare, they start off with all the lies, you may not even know how much, or how little money the narcissist actually had.
+A narcissist is dishonest.
+They are a con artist who sells you a dream to deliver you a living nightmare.
+They can start with all their lies about money.
+You may not even know the truth of how much or how little money the narcissist actually had.

-They are always looking for a replacement for love, their best replacement for them is money, they think if they have money, even if they don’t, they believe they have the right to spend all the money theirs or not, they may gamble, they may use drugs, they may compulsively shop.
-Some people do love to shop, if they are not pathological about it, they are not always a narcissist.
+They are always looking for a replacement for love.
+One of their best replacements for love is money.
+They think if they have money, and even if they don’t have money, as they believe they are entitled, they think they have the right to spend all the money theirs or not, they may gamble, they may use drugs, they may compulsively shop.
+Some people do love to shop, and if they are not pathological about it, they are not always a narcissist.

-The narcissists are the masters of manipulation, from gaslighting to the silent treatment, when it comes to abuse, nothing is exempt, including your money, and their money.
+Narcissists are the masters of manipulation, from gaslighting to the silent treatment when it comes to abuse.
+Nothing is exempt, including your money and their money.
 They exploit anything and everything to gain and keep control.

 They will put the family in debt, as they believe they are entitled to anything and everything.

-Some narcissist can be generous, to establish themselves of how important and wealthy they are.
+Some narcissists can be generous to establish themselves of how important and wealthy they are.
 If they buy you gifts, they will expect something in return.
 Those will sometimes pay maintenance for children after the breakup.
-The admiration face to show others how good they are when in reality it’s just to manipulate those around them.
+The admiration face to show others how good they are when, in reality, it’s just to manipulate those around them.

-Some will stop you having access to money, so your dependant on them.
+Some will stop you from having access to money, so you are dependant on them.

-They will not want you buying cars for them in your own name if it’s cash.
-Or if it’s on credit they will want it in your name.
+They will not want you buying cars in your own name if it’s cash.
+They will want it in their name, your money or not.
+Or, if it’s on credit, they will want it in your name.

 They may take credit cards out in your name without you even knowing and max them out.